 It consists of a locking electro-mechanical linear operator, powered by a 12V DC battery, coupled with control board recharging the battery.
-The SLAVE equipment is controlled by the MASTER equipment to which all accessories and pulse generators are connected.
+The SLAVE equipment (required on 2-leaf gates only) is controlled by the MASTER equipment to which all accessories and pulse generators are connected.
 The MASTER card can be programmed and is used to set the following: function logics, work times (by self-learning) and pause times, leaf speed, and the sensitivity of the anti-crushing device.

-The system will automatically lock when the motor is not operating.
+The locking screw drive system will automatically lock when the motor is not operating.
 A release system enables the gate to be moved by hand in case of a system failure.